cosmos/ibc-go/docs/ibc/apps/packets_acks.md

 The implementation of `GetPacketSender` should return the sender of the packet data.
 If the packet sender is unknown or undefined, an empty string should be returned.

-This interface is intended to give IBC applications access to the packet sender of a packet data type.
+This interface is intended to give IBC middlewares access to the packet sender of a packet data type.

 #### PacketDataProvider interface